uidaholib/main-web-redesign_draft/content/open/fellowship/call.md

 Faculty teaching high enrollment courses are especially encouraged to apply, as well as those hoping to center historically marginalized perspectives in their curriculums.

+## Apply

-<b>The application deadline is Friday May 28th, 2021!
-Click here to apply:</b>
+**The application deadline is Friday May 28th, 2021!**

+Follow the link below to fill out the short application form.
+We ask a few questions about which course(s) you would like to use OER and your ideas for the fellowship experience--and look forward to hearing from you!

-<a href="https://uidaho.co1.qualtrics.com/jfe/form/SV_e3x9ETiYwrBQI06" class="btn btn-sm btn-outline-pride-gold ml-3">Application</a>
+<a href="https://uidaho.co1.qualtrics.com/jfe/form/SV_e3x9ETiYwrBQI06" class="btn btn-outline-pride-gold ml-3" target="_blank" rel="noopener">Think Open Application</a>

 Applicants will be notified by or on June 11th, 2021.
 Fellowship work has a flexible start date, with the main requirement being that the majority of the fellowship work be completed by June of 2022.

-For questions contact Marco Seiferle-Valencia, Open Education Librarian, marcosv@uidaho.edu
+For questions contact Marco Seiferle-Valencia, Open Education Librarian, <marcosv@uidaho.edu>